Articles

 The present paper begins with a brief review of existing designs of membranes surrounded by catenary cables and shear compliant borders.
 The paper then introduces weblike cables that surround the membrane, and analyzes the consequent reduction in mass and volume.
 In addition, a series of quasi-static finite element analyses demonstrates the attenuation of wrinkles by the web cables when support points are perturbed.
 The paper concludes that the proposed design preserves a biaxially prestressed membrane even in disturbed conditions, with a minimal suspension-cable mass and volume.

-Advanced material model for coated fabrics used in tensioned fabric structures, J Pargana, D Lloyd-Smith, B Izzuddin, Engineering Structures, 29, 2007.
+Advanced material model for coated fabrics used in tensioned fabric structures, J Pargana, D Lloyd-Smith, B Izzuddin, Engineering Structures, Vol 29, # 7, 2007.

 An accurate and reliable material model for plain weave coated fabrics used in the construction of Tensioned Fabric Structures is developed in this paper.
 The paper begins with an account of the material response of these fabrics, furnishing an understanding of the key elements that a successful material model should encompass.
 The paper also contains a review of existing models, which has highlighted the need for an accurate, reliable and fully calibrated material model.
 The proposed material model consists of a series of nonlinear elastic elements, frictional elements and rigid links to model the yarns, and an isotropic plate to model the coating.